Here are my thoughts on how I conceptualise lumbo-sacral segment dysfunction (LS) and approach the treatment of this area.

 Hopefully, you will find them interesting and already see these patterns in your practice.
 It might be worth a look at this article for some context on the terms and definitions I will use later.

 I’ll gradually (and hopefully) add some videos over the next few months.

 But first, some context about where I learned osteopathic technique.
 I studied at the UCO (formerly BSO – I use the two interchangeably) between 1994 and 1998 and did some technique tutoring for a couple of years after.
-I learnt more from teaching and practice life than I did during my undergraduate course, but this is only natural and I was building on the UCO’s comprehensive and well-taught technique syllabus.
+I learnt more about technique from teaching and practice life than I did during my undergraduate course, but this is only natural and I was building on the UCO’s comprehensive and well-taught syllabus.

 - Palpation and passive movement could reveal what one wanted to know about the ‘state’ of a spinal joint.
 Active movements were not so necessary and were more used to see global or regional ranges of movement and pain states.